aryanshu/Delhi_Election_poll_via_sentiment_analysis_using_tweepy/readme.md

 * `Devloped a Machine learning model which able to predict the voting percentage of parties via Sentiment Analysis of tweets.`
 * `Data has been collected with the help of twitter api ” tweepy ” using only tags AAP ,BJP , CONGRESS to avoid biases and complexity and Data is collected only region which is within 20km area circle from Delhi Central.`
 * `Result able to show the right order of voting percentage but they are little bit off from the actual voting percentage(Actual=54,37,8 Predicted=44,30,24) .
-I also have done the interpretation why it might be happend.`
+I also have done the interpretation why it might be happend in result section.`

 <p align="center">
 	<img src="Dataset/readme_img/election.jpg" >